In the crypto and NFT worlds, NGMI and WAGMI are extensively employed. Find out what they imply and how to put them to use.

 Using WAGMI in this manner demonstrates that you trust in the project’s long-term success and have proved that belief by holding your NFT when few others appeared to be interested.

-The year 2021 began with a lot of scepticism from the traditional crypto community toward NFTs.
+The year 2021 began with a lot of skepticism from the traditional crypto community toward NFTs.

 The “right, click save” argument was frequently used to mock NFTs, implying that they were worthless because anyone could just save the NFT image to their computer (by right-clicking on the imaging and saving it to their computer).